Died aged 58

 In the Theatre Royal on this site Charles Dickens gave a public reading of "David Copperfield" on 4th November 1861

-?, Canterbury, United Kingdom where he gave a public reading of "David Copperfield" (1861)
+Guildhall Street, Canterbury, United Kingdom where they gave a public reading of "David Copperfield" (1861)

 Beyond this old wall is the site of Marshalsea Prison, closed in 1842.
 This sign is attached to a remnant of the prison wall.
 Charles Dickens, whose father had been imprisoned here for debt in 1824, used that experience as the Marshalsea setting for his novel Little Dorrit.

-Tabard Street Gardens, SE1, London, United Kingdom where he used the experience of his father having been imprisoned here for debt in 1824 as the Marshalsea setting for his novel Little Dorrit
+Tabard Street Gardens, SE1, London, United Kingdom where they used the experience of his father having been imprisoned here for debt in 1824 as the Marshalsea setting for his novel Little Dorrit

 St. George's Hall.
 Designed by Lockwood and Mawson and built in 1853 for public meetings, concerts and lectures.
 Palmerston and Dickens spoke here.

-Hall Ings, Bradford, United Kingdom where he spoke
+Hall Ings, Bradford, United Kingdom where they spoke

 The George Inn.
 It is known that the George Inn existed in the late 16th Century although the present building dates from 1677.
 Both Shakespeare and Dickens knew the hospitality of the inn which has continued right up to the present day.
 The inn is now owned by The National Trust

-73 Borough High Street, Southwark, SE1, London, United Kingdom where he stayed
+73 Borough High Street, Southwark, SE1, London, United Kingdom where they stayed

 Site of "White Hart Inn" immortalized by Shakespeare in "Henry VI" & Dickens in "Pickwick Papers"

-White Hart Yard, Borough High Street, Southwark, SE1, London, United Kingdom where he wrote about
+White Hart Yard, Borough High Street, Southwark, SE1, London, United Kingdom where they wrote about

 In the courtyard at the rear of this building is the George-London's only galleried inn.
 Immortalized by Charles Dickens in "Little Dorrit"

-73 Borough High Street, London, United Kingdom where he was
+73 Borough High Street, London, United Kingdom where they was

 Here while searching for his aunt Betsey Trotwood David Copperfield rested on the doorstep and ate the loaf he had just bought.
 Charles Dickens 1850

-7 Market Square, Dover, United Kingdom where he wrote about
+7 Market Square, Dover, United Kingdom where they wrote about

 Charles Dickens stayed here on February 1st & 2nd, 1838, while collecting material for his novel "Nicholas Nickleby".

-14 Market Place, Barnard Castle, United Kingdom where he stayed (2013)
+14 Market Place, Barnard Castle, United Kingdom where they stayed (2013)

 The site of one of two premises used by Thomas Humphreys, clock-maker, made famous by Charles Dickens in "Master Humphrey's Clock".

-1 Newgate, Barnard Castle, United Kingdom where he wrote about
+1 Newgate, Barnard Castle, United Kingdom where they wrote about

 The site of one of two premises used by Thomas Humphreys, clock-maker, made famous by Charles Dickens in "Master Humphrey's Clock".

-9 Market Place, Barnard Castle, United Kingdom where he wrote
+9 Market Place, Barnard Castle, United Kingdom where they wrote

 Charles Dickens lived here, 1839, 1840, 1845, 1849 & 1859, and wrote part of Nicholas Nickleby.